 In 1999, when Google was less than a year old, John Doerr who previously worked at Intel presented OKRs to Google’s leadership.
 They saw the benefits of the method and Google has been using it ever since to support its growth from less than fifty employees to thousands today.
 But the popularity of OKRs came late in 2013 when Rick Klau a partner at Google Ventures posted his presentation How Google sets goals: OKRs.
 The presentation got a lot of views and the concept of OKRs started becoming very popular.

 OKRs are a list of qualitative goals, set for a period of time.
 Usually, OKRs are defined quarterly.
 Each objective has less than 5 key results which are quantitative metrics.
 The objective is what you have to accomplish and the key results are how you are going to get that done.
-The key results help to measure whether the objective has been reach at the end of the period.
+The key results help to measure whether the objective has been reached at the end of the period.

 For each period, OKRs are set at every level of the organization: company, departments, teams, and individual employees.
 The main goal of OKRs is to help employees focus their efforts and move in the same direction to succeed.
 OKRs allows you to set real coordination in your organization, communicate accurately and establish indicators to measure success.
 So you will always know how far you are in achieving your goals.
 This helps you and your team keep the momentum and intensity high.